Basilar invagination and cervical spine instability

 What are the neurologists and neurosurgeons saying?

-A July 2021 paper in the journal World neurosurgery (3) offers a summary of treatment and surgical options surrounding Atlas assimilation, atlantoaxial dislocation, Chiari malformation, and basilar invagination.
+A July 2021 paper in the journal World Neurosurgery (4) offers a summary of treatment and surgical options surrounding Atlas assimilation, atlantoaxial dislocation, Chiari malformation, and basilar invagination.

 What are we seeing in this image?

-The Chamberlain line measurements that help evaluate their basilar invagination.
-When the odontid process of the C2 goes above this line (A Chamberlain line violation) a diagnosis of Basilar invagination can be offered.
+The Chamberlain line measurements help evaluate their basilar invagination.
+When the odontoid process of the C2 goes above this line (A Chamberlain line violation) a diagnosis of Basilar invagination can be offered.

 Returning to the July 2021 study we are exploring.

 “Atlas assimilation is a proatlas segmentation anomaly that may be complete or incomplete.
 It may be totally asymptomatic or symptomatic as the result of transferred shifted forces onto the C1-2 joints, leading to clear instability (atlantoaxial dislocation) or mild C1-2 instability.”

 Our note: The doctors of the study show the great complexity of Atlas assimilation.
 A congenital or acquired natural fusion is occurring.
 The fusion can be “in process” or complete.
 It can be demonstrated on an MRI but is maybe “totally asymptomatic or symptomatic.”
 It may lead to severe or mild C1-2 instability

 “Cautious surgical planning may be required due to associated vertebral artery anomalies.
 Atlas assimilation with concomitant C2-C3 segmentation failure is highly associated with late C1-C2 instability.”